23rd Meeting on Signal Transduction

 Each Workshop/Session will start with introductory keynote presentations of 30 minutes (including discussion) given by invited speakers who have contributed significantly to the development of specific areas of signal transduction research.
 Keynote speakers are nominated by STS members and contributing consortia.

 All presentations will be given as plenary lectures in the main conference hall.
 There will be no parallel workshop sessions.
-Oral presentations will be selected from the submitted abstracts (abstract submission deadline: September 1, 2025).
+Oral presentations will be selected from the submitted abstracts (abstract submission deadline: September 30, 2025 - registrants with a voucher code can submit their abstract until October 5).

 A limited number of abstracts will be selected for oral presentation of 10 minutes plus 5 minutes of discussion.
 The oral presentations are thematically related to the Workshop topics.
 They will be selected by the organizing committee on the basis of scientific quality and consistency with the scientific program.